JekxDevil/IR-ArtForSale/README.md

 Poetry creates a virtual environment for the project, to activate it select it as local interpreter in IDE or run `poetry shell` in the terminal to join the poetry environment.

-Run `poetry install` to install the dependencies.
+Run `poetry install --no-root` to install the dependencies from within the virtual env.

 All commands assume dependencies are installed in your python virtual environment e.g. poetry env, venv, etc